-Commented [CL24]: This chapter applies to trees, not vegetation.
+Commented [CL27]: Should be trees not vegetation, as this Chapter does not address vegetation retention.

-Commented [CL25]: From existing code TMC 18.54.140 B. The Committee deleted this subsection as eliminating this option will provide site specific tree inventory information when development is proposed.
+Commented [CL28]: Subsection E. is from existing code, TMC 18.54.140 B.

+It was deleted by the Committee as eliminating this option will provide site specific tree inventory information when development is proposed.